yonaka15/mcp-google-sheets/README.md

 - "Add 3 rows to the beginning of Sheet2 in my spreadsheet"
 - "Update cells A1:B2 in my spreadsheet with the values [[1, 2], [3, 4]]"
 - "List all the sheets in my Budget spreadsheet"
-- "Copy the 'March' sheet from my Q1 spreadsheet to my Annual spreadsheet and rename it to 'Q1-March'"
-- "Add a new sheet named 'Q4' to my Annual Budget spreadsheet"
+- "Get a summary of my 'Project Tracker' and 'Team Roster' spreadsheets"
+- "Fetch the first 10 rows from 'Tasks!A1:E10' in spreadsheet 'proj-abc' and the range 'Sheet1!B2:B' from spreadsheet 'roster-xyz'"
+- "Share my 'Q3 Planning' spreadsheet with user1@example.com as writer and user2@example.com as reader"

 ## License